faiz4sure/discord-antinuke-selfbot/README.md

 **Using selfbots is against Discord's Terms of Service.**
 This code is provided for educational purposes only.
 Use at your own risk.
 The developer does not take responsibility for any consequences.
+This repository is officially owned by [faiz4sure](https://github.com/faiz4sure) and any kind of user data is not being collected by developers through this.
+We dont take responsiblity if you use repository of any **Unofficial skidder**.

 ## 🛡️ Features